How we work

 People facing discrimination based on race, disability, criminal history, history of domestic violence, gender identity or sexual orientation

 Immigrant & Migrant Rights Project

 Formerly known as the Migrant Farmworker Justice Project (MFJP), this project has provided over 20 years of legal assistance to farmworkers and immigrant families working in Florida, including migrant or seasonal farmworkers and temporary agricultural workers under the H-2A visa program.
 We also provide legal representation to temporary non-agricultural workers under the H-2B visa program and represent clients with work-related legal issues in federal and state courts or administrative proceedings, such as unpaid wages, violations of working and housing conditions, breach of employment contract matters, employment discrimination, and unemployment insurance.
-We works closely with community services organizations serving the farmworker and immigrant communities throughout Florida.
+We work closely with community services organizations serving the farmworker and immigrant communities throughout Florida.